-This recent Talk post on culinary secret weapons got me thinking about the secrecy and mystery that often come with spices.
+A recent post on culinary secret weapons got me thinking about the secrecy and mystery that often come with spices.
 They're easy to hide in a finished dish and when carefully blended can become hard to identify.
 In a dish whose soul lies in spices, coaxing the right flavor out of the right blend in the right way can be a genuine challenge.
 But sometimes the answer's also dead-easy.
 A breeze to make at home.
 Inexpensive.
 With incredible depth of flavor.
 Now we're talking about a secret weapon of mass culinary destruction.
 Enter niter kibbeh.

 What is Niter Kibbeh?

 Niter kibbeh is nothing more than spiced clarified butter.
 But it's really something of a time capsule: fresh spices at the peak of their flavor are blended into ethereal balance, then locked in a solid almost impervious to age.
 When you use a few spoonfuls to sweat some aromatics or add a dab to finish a sauce, all that well-built flavor is released as an instant perfume that transforms whatever it touches.